eth-cscs/cpp-course-2023/02_03_generic_programming_part2/generic_programming_part2.md

     std::vector<float>{4,5,6});
 ```

-👍 no of code duplication thanks to templates!
+👍 no code duplication thanks to templates!

 👎 one fits all...unconstrained!
 👎 error message is not straightforward